Alaska CPA Requirements

 Note that applying to take the Uniform CPA Examination in Alaska and scheduling the exam are two different steps.
 Applying relates specifically to seeking formal permission to take the exam.
 Scheduling involves choosing a date, time, and place to sit for one or more exam sections.

-First-time applicants pay an application fee and examination fees for each section of the test they plan to take.
-According to NASBA, as of April 2023, the application fee is $185.
-Each section of the Uniform CPA Examination costs $238.15.
+First-time applicants pay an evaluation fee, application fee, and examination fees for each section of the test they plan to take.
+According to NASBA, as of January 2026, the evaluation fee and application fees cost $121 and $109, respectively.
+Each section of the Uniform CPA Examination costs $262.64.

 NASBA urges candidates to apply for exam sections early in the quarterly testing windows.
 Early applicants tend to receive the greatest amount of choice with regard to examination dates, times, and locations.